 The PSP Coordinator

 The Coordinator is responsible for the day-to-day running of the PSP.
 He or she will work closely with the Steering Group and is usually the main point of contact with the JLA Adviser.
-Tasks include organising Steering Group teleconferences and meetings, writing and following up on action notes, maintaining the PSP contacts database, managing communications with stakeholders and the wider community, organising the final workshop and being the first port of call for enquiries.
+Tasks include organising Steering Group meetings, writing and following up on action notes, maintaining the PSP contacts database, managing communications with stakeholders and the community, organising the priority setting workshop and being the first port of call for enquiries.
 The Coordinator may also get involved with preparing a website, using social media to publicise the PSP, producing and publicising the survey and downloading the survey results ready for the Information Specialist.

 The amount of time this coordination takes should not be underestimated.
 Typically, this involves a minimum of 1-2 days a week for the life of the project, with some periods being busier than others.